-Requirements and Restrictions Compliance with Fair Market Rents (FMR) limits and Rent Reasonableness Compliance with Minimum Habitability Standards Rental Assistance Agreement and Lease Standards: The rental assistance agreement must set forth the terms under which rental assistance will be provided Each participant receiving rental assistance must have a legally binding, written lease (between the owner and participant) for the rental unit, unless the assistance is solely for rental arrears.
-Project-based rental assistance leases must have an intial term of one year.
-Cannot Use with Other Subsidies No rental assistance can be provided to a household receiving rental assistance from another public source for the same time period (except 6 months of arrears) Rental assistance may not be provided to a participant who is currently receiving replacement housing payments under the Uniform Relocation Assistance (URA).
-Late Payments The rental assistance agreement must contain the same payment due date, grace period, and late payment penalty requirements as the program participant's lease.
-The recipient or subrecipient must make timely payments to owners in accordance with the rental assistance agreement.
-The recipient or subrecipient is solely responsible for paying (with non-ESG funds) late payment penalties that it incurs.
-HMIS (24CFR § 576.107) HMIS The HEARTH Act makes HMIS participation a statutory requirement for ESG recipients and third party contractors.
+Compliance with Fair Market Rents (FMR) limits and Rent Reasonableness Compliance with Minimum Habitability Standards Rental Assistance Agreement and Lease Standards: The rental assistance agreement must set forth the terms under which rental assistance will be provided - Each participant receiving rental assistance must have a legally binding, written lease (between the owner and participant) for the rental unit, unless the assistance is solely for rental arrears. - Project-based rental assistance leases must have an initial term of one year.
+Requirements and Cannot Use with Other Subsidies Restrictions No rental assistance can be provided to a household receiving rental assistance from another public source for the same time period (except 6 months of arrears) - Rental assistance may not be provided to a participant who is currently receiving replacement housing payments under the Uniform Relocation Assistance (URA).
+Late Payments - The rental assistance agreement must contain the same payment due date, grace period, and late payment penalty requirements as the program participant's lease. - The recipient or subrecipient must make timely payments to owners in accordance with the rental assistance agreement. - The recipient or subrecipient is solely responsible for paying (with non-ESG funds) late payment penalties that it incurs.
+HMIS (24CFR § 576.107) The HEARTH Act makes HMIS participation a statutory requirement for ESG recipients and third party contractors.
 Third party contractors serving victims of domestic violence cannot, and legal services organizations may choose to not, participate in HMIS.
-Providers that do not participate in HMIS must use a comparable database that produces unduplicated, aggregate reports instead.
-All recipients and third party contractors may pay the costs of contributing data to the CoC's HMIS.
-Recipients and third party contractors that use comparable databases: Victim third party contractors and legal third party contractors may use ESG funds to pay the costs of establishing and operating a comparable database.
+Providers that do not participate in HMIS must use a comparable database that produces unduplicated, aggregate reports instead. нміз - All recipients and third party contractors may pay the costs of contributing data to the CoC's HMIS. - Recipients and third party contractors that use comparable databases: Victim third party contractors and legal third party contractors may use ESG funds to pay the costs of establishing and operating a comparable database.
 Recipients that have been designated HMIS Lead agencies by the CoC may pay the costs of establishing, hosting, customizing, and upgrading the HMIS.
-Eligible Costs Hardware, Equipment and Software Costs Staffing: Paying salaries for operating HMIS Training and Overhead Administrative Costs (24CFR §576.108) Administrative Costs Applicants may request up to 3.75% of its ESG grant for the payment of administrative costs related to the planning and execution of ESG activities.
-Eligible Costs Include: - General Management/Oversight/Coordination - Training on ESG Requirements - Environmental Review
+Hardware, Equipment and Software Costs Eligible Costs Staffing: Paying salaries for operating HMIS Training and Overhead Administrative Costs (24CFR §576.108) Applicants may request up to 3.75% of its ESG grant for the payment of administrative costs related to the planning and execution of ESG activities.
+Eligible Costs Include: Administrative Costs - General Management/Oversight/Coordination General Management/Oversight/Coordination Training on ESG Requirements General Management/Oversight/Coordination Training on ESG Requirements Environmental Review